Irish doctors make deal under bailout pressure

-DUBLIN Ireland's government has struck a deal with senior doctors that would save some 200 million euros (161.4 million pounds) a year and help halt a spending overrun criticised by the country's lenders, the health minister said on Monday.
+DUBLIN, Sept 17 Ireland's government has struck a deal with senior doctors that would save some 200 million euros a year and help halt a spending overrun criticised by the country's lenders, the health minister said on Monday.

-While Ireland has won plaudits from across Europe for the strict implementation of an 85 billion euro (68.6 billion pounds) bailout, those monitoring its progress have told Dublin to quickly reverse a deficit in the health department that could reach 500 million euros by the end of the year.
+While Ireland has won plaudits from across Europe for the strict implementation of an 85 billion euro ($112 billion) bailout, those monitoring its progress have told Dublin to quickly reverse a deficit in the health department that could reach 500 million euros by the end of the year.

 Monday's agreement on new work practices follows an announcement by the country's health service last month that it would cut back on care for the elderly and overtime pay to find 130 million euros of new savings.